HDFGroup/hcl/README.md

 deployment models, with deployment configured based on application requirements.
 It's primary goals are to provide

-* An STL-like interface
+* a familiar STL-like interface
-* A Flexible programming paradigm (MPI or Map-Reduce)
+* a flexible programming paradigm
-* An Optimized for Hight Performance (through hybrid data access model)
+* a hybrid data access model optimized for High-Performance Computing (HPC)
-* Utilization of new hardware and software innovations (e.g., one-sided communications)
+* a high-performance data container infrastructure that leverages new hardware and software innovations (e.g., RDMA, RoCE, one-sided communications)

 HCL consists of the following templated data structures: